krakend/krakend-documentation/endpoints/static-proxy.md

     func staticIfErroredMatch(_ *Response, err error) bool  { return err != nil }
     func staticIfCompleteMatch(r *Response, err error) bool { return err == nil && r != nil && r.IsComplete }
     func staticIfIncompleteMatch(r *Response, _ error) bool { return r == nil || !r.IsComplete }

+# Handling collisions
+The static proxy is processed **after** all the backend merging has occurred, meaning that if your static data has keys that are colliding with the existing responses, these are overwritten.

+The static data always has a priority as it's the last computed part.
+When an endpoint aggregates data from multiple sources, if a `group` for each backend is not used, then all the responses are merged straight into the root.
+The static data makes the merge in the root as well, so be cautious when setting the content of `data`, to make sure you are not replacing valuable information.

 # Adding static responses
 To add a static response add under any `endpoint` an `extra_config` entry as follows: